ValencyHQ/react/README.md

 ## <span id="contributing">👨‍🔧 Contributing</span>

 For more info on how to contribute please see the [contribution guidelines](./CONTRIBUTING.md).
+Caught a mistake or want to contribute to the documentation?
+[Edit this page on Github](./README.md)

 ## <span id="license">🧾 License</span>